pranavsawant22/Code-share-with-chat/README.md

 # Code-share-with-chat
-This is an Live Code Sharing and Chat application.
+This is a Live Code Sharing and Chat application.
 This app is based on NodeJs and using SOCKET.IO for backend This is a NodeJS based web application
 <br/>
 <br/>